ec-doris/2023-06-30-CRDM/README.md

-# Presentation iTalk 2023
+# Presentation for CRDM group

-iTalk lunchtime presentation given by Max De Wilde about the EU Knowledge Graph
+Presentation given by Max De Wilde for the Corporate Reference Data Management group

 ## To deploy